 The first dip of information comes preflop.
 You can start narrowing down his possible holdings based on his position.
 Let us say he opens from UTG (under the gun) with a tight range of 12%, which looks like this:

-When considering his following actions, you need to remember that he do not have hands like 86s, 76s and similar ones in his range.
+When considering his following actions, you need to remember that he does not have hands like 86s, 76s, and similar ones in his range.
 However, if he opens from later positions or chooses to 3-bet preflop, his range will be completely different, and you need to consider it.
 Therefore, when making a decision on following streets, always think about his preflop action, and what he represents with it.
 It is a vital part of the information, and you should not miss it.

 Be aware of your opponents

-Contrary, if you play against a maniac who plays every hand and consistently bets and raises, you should add more random bluffs in his range, compared to the first player, and be ready to play back with much weaker holdings.
+Contrary, if you play against a maniac who plays every hand and consistently bets and raises, you should add more random bluffs in his range, compared to the first player, and be ready to return play with much weaker holdings.
 You can expect to see more weak hands in this player’s range and should change your strategy accordingly.

 Take enough time